Even the healthiest body encounters challenges every now and then, and occasionally requires a course of antibiotics to treat an infection.

-You may already be familiar with this step.
+You may already know this suggestion.
 Probiotics are beneficial living microorganisms.
 They can be found in fermented foods (such as those listed below) or taken in supplement form.
+REF#1802

-When you consume probiotics, these new beneficial microorganisms join the good bacteria you already have in your gut.
+When you consume probiotics, these new beneficial microorganisms join the good bacteria you already have in your gut, promoting healthy gut flora.

-To help support your immune system, you can take high-quality probiotics in supplement form or increase your intake of the following delicious probiotic-rich foods:4*
+To help support your immune system, you can take a high-quality probiotic supplement or increase your intake of the following delicious probiotic-rich foods: REF#1803

 - Sourdough bread